Methodology

 An interactive mixed-methods approach

-This study models Joseph Maxwell's Interactive Research Design — a system in which each component is an integral part of the whole, with research questions at the center connecting all other components.
+This study models Joseph Maxwell's Interactive Research Design, a system in which each component is an integral part of the whole.
+The research questions sit at the center, connecting all other components.

 Goals